thoughtspot/thoughtspot.github.io/_end-user/pinboards/edit-the-layout-of-a-pinboard.md

 4. Save your pinboard by clicking **Actions** and **Save**.

      ![]({{ site.baseurl }}/images/save_a_pinboard.png "Save your pinboard")
+e
 ## Other pinboard edits

 Other pinboard actions include actions you normally perform on your search as well as actions that you can only perform on a pinboard.
 Most of these actions are found under the **Actions** button.

 ![]({{ site.baseurl }}/images/pinboard_actions.png "Pinboard actions button")